PrettyFloralBonnet/javascript-notes/Objects/Objects.md

 bag  // Object { grape: 5, appleComputers: 0 }
 ```

+Javascript objects are partially ordered: integer properties (strings that can be converted to integers without any changes) are sorted, while properties of other types will appear in creation order.

 ## Property value shorthand

 Existing variables or function arguments are often used as values for property names.
 This is, in fact, so common that a shorthand exists to use them in such capacity: